sgoldenlab/simba/docs/tutorial.md

 <img src="https://github.com/sgoldenlab/simba/blob/master/images/importcsv.PNG" width="300" height="202" />

 #### To import multiple csv files
-1. Navigate to the `[ Import tracking data ]`.
+1. Navigate to the `[ Import tracking data ]` tab.
 Under `Import multiple csv file`, click on `Browse Folder` to select your folder that contains all the csv files that you wished to be included in your project.
 2. Click `Import csv to project folder`
 #### To import a single csv file
 1. Under `Import single csv file`, click on `Browse File` to select your video